Supreme Court overturns Roe v. Wade; states can ban abortion

-WASHINGTON (AP) — The Supreme Court has ended constitutional protections for abortion that had been in place nearly 50 years in a decision by its conservative majority to overturn Roe v.
-Wade.
-Friday's outcome is expected to lead to abortion bans in roughly half the states.
+WASHINGTON (AP) — The Supreme Court on Friday ended constitutional protections for abortion that had stood in America for nearly a half-century.
+The decision by the court's conservative majority overturned the landmark Roe v.
+Wade ruling and is expected to lead to abortion bans in roughly half the states.

 The ruling came more than a month after the stunning leak of a draft opinion by Justice Samuel Alito indicating the court was prepared to take this momentous step.